aimeos/aimeos-docs/src/cronjobs/product-csv-import.md

 ## Stock

-If you want to set or update the stock levels during the product import as well, you can configure the mapping for your CSV file to support these domain item keys:
+If you want to set or update the stock levels during the product import as well, you can configure the mapping for your CSV file to support this domain item keys:

 ```php
 [